Quantitative mosaic analysis of Drosophila imaginal discs.

 Fly-QMA is part of the NU FlyEye platform for quantitative analysis of Drosophila imaginal discs.
 The package enables Quantitative Mosaic Analysis (QMA) - that is, it helps users quantify and analyze expression patterns in mosaic tissues.

-Given microscopy data, Fly-QMA facilitates:
+Given confocal microscopy data, Fly-QMA facilitates:

-- Automated measurement of reporter expression levels
+Measurement.
+Quantify reporter expression levels

 Installing Fly-QMA is easy.
 Set up a working environment running Python 3.6+, then install via